Banners are great for attracting attention.

 The most obvious benefit of upcycling is its environmental impact.

-Upcycling minimises the volume of discarded materials (in this case – your Marler Haley banner) being sent to landfill each year.
-Also by upcycling old materials, the need for producing new materials is reduced which means less air pollution, water pollution and greenhouse gas emissions.
+Upcycling minimises the volume of discarded materials (in this case – your banner stand) being sent to landfill each year.
+Also, by upcycling old materials, the need for producing new materials is reduced which means less air pollution, water pollution and greenhouse gas emissions.

 Not only that, the art of upcycling can act as another creative means of marketing your company.
-Read on to discover such examples.
-We present to you easy upcycling ideas that anyone can attempt…
+So, here are 6 easy upcycling ideas that anyone can attempt…

-Donate it to a local school or youth club
+- Donate it to a local school or youth club to use for crafting